 In actual photos and art, we see faces of guards and their prisoners: “for whom the small principles of daily life were redesigned.”
 Here was no recognition of common humanity, nor kinship, but imprisonment because of differences, not their similarities.
 And, there was no one to speak the truth.

 Are We Prisoners Too?

-If we cannot speak the truth, we’re prisoners too, of a fear of seeing and standing up for what is right.
+If we can’t speak the truth, we’re prisoners of a fear of seeing and standing up for what is right.